01 of 10

 05 of 10

-White Oak Wood Flooring For a Cabin-Style Kitchen
+White Oak Wood Flooring in a Cabin-Style Kitchen

-This is what you might call the retro-country style.
-Edison bulbs and old-school fridge are combined with white pine paneling and a generously open beam ceiling.Continue to 6 of 10 below.
+Achieve the feeling of a cozy cabin by installing wood flooring in the kitchen.
+And this kitchen employs its white oak flooring to great effect.
+In this vintage kitchen, Edison bulbs, an antique wall clock, and an old-school fridge are combined with white pine paneling and a generously high open beam ceiling.Continue to 6 of 10 below.

 06 of 10